0xPolygon/polygon-docs/docs/cdk/getting-started/cdk-cli-tool.md

 * `-g, --chain <CHAIN>` - The path to a chain specification file [env: `CDK_GENESIS_PATH=`]
 * `-h, --help` - Print help

-### cdk versions
+### `cdk versions`

-The above command generates all the required configuration files for cdk-erigon on-the-fly and run the node.
+The above command generates all the required configuration files for cdk-erigon on the fly and runs the node.

-Output the corresponding versions of the components
+To print the corresponding versions of the components, run the following command:

 Usage: `cdk versions`